arowM/elm-form-decoder/README.md

 ## What's form decoding?

+I've written a [blog post](https://arow.info/posts/2019/form-decoding/) about form decoding and brief introduction to elm-form-decoder.
+It would help you to understand.

 Say that you are building an SNS for goats.
 (exclude the problem how they use keyboards by their two-fingered hands.)